dufourc1/ML_CS433_project1/README.md

 ## Getting Started

-The code provided was tested with Python 3.6.5.
+The provide code was tested with Python 3.6.5.
 The following libraries are used within the script:

 Computational: